ufal/npfl129/lectures/lecture04.md

 #### Lecture assignment: mlp_classification_sgd
 #### Lecture assignment: mnist_competition

+**Learning objectives.** After the lecture you shoud be able to

+- Implement **muticlass classification** with softmax.
+- Reason about linear regression, logistic regression and softmax classification in a **single probablistic framework**: with different target distributions, activation functions and training using maximum likelihood estimate.
+- Explain **multi-layer perceptron** as a further generalization of linear models.

+**Covered topics** and where to find more:

 - _Generalized linear models_
 - MSE as MLE [Section 3.1.1 of PRML]
 - Multiclass logistic regression [Section 4.3.4 of PRML]